mccurcio/mccurcio/README.md

 - I have several passions film, jazz music and travel.

-- :airplane: *Fun fact*: I visited two of the lowest places on earth.
+- :airplane: *Fun fact*: I visited two of the lowest places on land with elevations below sea level.

 ---